BuniMart/API/.github/README.md

 # BuniMart API
-This is the BuniMart API that should be used to route requests for products, categories, and images (TBA), published on a seperate repository to not publish the whole source code.
+This is the BuniMart API that should be used to route requests for products, categories, and images, published on a seperate repository to not publish the whole source code.

 ## Contributions
 ### If you do not know how to use GitHub or write products in JSON: